team4099/FalconScout/docs/CONFIGURING_DATAVALIDATION.md

 ### Optional Configuration Fields
  - `run_with_tba`
-    - determines whether match schedule will be retrieved from tba or from file, also determines if checks based on TBA data will run
+    - determines whether match schedule will be retrieved from tba or from file, also determines if checks based on TBA (The Blue Alliance) data will run
     - default: `true`

 ### Match Schedule Configuration
-A couple of the checks in the datavalidation software rely having access to an accurate match schedule.
+A couple of the checks in the datavalidation software rely on having access to an accurate match schedule.
 These checks are important since they ensure that the data collected corresponds to the correct team number.

-By default the software will attempt to retrieve the match schedule using TBA's api.
+By default, the software will attempt to retrieve the match schedule using TBA's api.
 However, at smaller competitions its possible that TBA may not have a copy of match schedule ready in time for the competition.
 In that case the scouting admin is able to edit a copy of the match schedule by hand.

 To do this the `run_with_tba` configuration field must be specified as `false` in the `config.yaml` file.
-The `../data/match_schedule.json` file, which currently contains the match schedule from `2022iri`, can then be edited.
+The `../data/match_schedule.json` file, which currently contains the match schedule from `2024ash`, can then be edited.

 ### Making DataValidation Optional